-- 5 Acknowledgements.
-P. K. acknowledges support from University of Zagreb, Croatia, Erasmus+ program.
-P. K. thanks the Max Planck Institute for Solar System Research, Göttingen, Germany for hosting him during the duration of this work.
-S. H. were supported by the Norwegian Research Council (NFR) under Grant 223252 and the German Aerospace Center (DLR) under contract 50 OC 0302.
-L. M. acknowledges the support by the Deutsches Zentrum für Luft-und Raumfahrt, grant DLR 50QM170.
-R. S. acknowledges the finantial support from EISCAT Scientific Association, Kiruna, Sweden.
-A. S. acknowledges the financial support from the Swedish Institute of Space Physics, - 10 The Graduate School of Space Technology in Luleå, Sweden.
-The Cluster EDI and CODIF data is provided by ESA's Cluster Science Archive, and can be accessed at http://csa.esac.esa.int/csa-web/.
-We acknowledge use od NASA/GSFC's Space Physics Data Facility's OMNIWeb service, and OMNI data, which can be accessed at http://ominweb.gsfc.nasa.gov.
-P.K. would like to thank the whole MPS group for all their support and for making this paper possible.
+Acknowledgements.
+Patrik Krcelic acknowledges support from the University of Zagreb, Croatia, Erasmus+ program.
+Patrik Krcelic thanks the Max Planck Institute for Solar System Research, Göttingen, Germany, for hosting him for the duration of this work.
+Stein Haaland was supported by the Norwegian Research Council (NFR) under grant 223252 and the German Aerospace Center (DLR) under contract 50 OC 0302.
+Lukas Maes acknowledges the support by the Deutsches Zentrum für Luft- und Raumfahrt, grant DLR 50QM170.
+Rikard Slapak acknowledges the financial support from the EISCAT Scientific Association, Kiruna, Sweden.
+Audrey Schillings acknowledges the financial support from the Swedish Institute of Space Physics, Graduate School of Space Technology in Luleå, Sweden.
+Patrik Krcelic would like to thank the whole MPS group for all their support and for making this paper possible.